pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To</strong>

   <p>
-    Check out <a href="https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/offline#use-the-caching-to-improve-performance-of-pwas">this tutorial</a> to learn more about making your PWA work offline, <a href="https://developers.google.com/web/updates/2015/12/background-sync">this tutorial</a> for more on the Background Sync API and finally, <a href="https://web.dev/periodic-background-sync/">this tutorial</a> on using the Periodic Sync API.
+    Check out <a href="https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/offline#use-the-caching-to-improve-performance-of-pwas" target="_blank" rel="noopener">this tutorial</a> to learn more about making your PWA work offline, <a href="https://developers.google.com/web/updates/2015/12/background-sync" target="_blank" rel="noopener">this tutorial</a> for more on the Background Sync API and finally, <a href="https://web.dev/periodic-background-sync/" target="_blank" rel="noopener">this tutorial</a> on using the Periodic Sync API.
   </p>
 </div>